How to Roast Vegetables – It’s not as hard as you think

 The measurements are just approximated and will be enough for one sheet.
 Once you get the hang of it you’ll know how much of it you need for your sheets.

-Below each seasoning you find a few produce suggestions.
-But of course you can use any dressings for any vegetable you like.
+Below each seasoning, you will find a few suggestions of which vegetables to roast.
+But of course, you can use any dressings for any vegetable you like.

 - 2 tbsp olive oil